rkkocheran/prescription_drugs/README.md

     b.
 Find the top five drugs (generic_name) prescribed by prescribers with the specialty of Cardiology.

     c.
 Which drugs are in the top five prescribed by Family Practice prescribers and Cardiologists?
-Combine what you did for parts a and b into a single query to answer this question.